avilum/secimport/README.md

   - Trace the syscalls flow of your application at user-space/os/kernel and per module.
   - Run your application while enforcing syscalls per module.
   - Upon violation of the policy, it can log, stop or kill the process.
-- 🚀 Has negligible performance impact thanks to eBPF [Performance](https://github.com/avilum/secimport/wiki/Performance-Benchmarks).
+- 🚀 Has negligible performance impact, production ready thanks to eBPF [Performance](https://github.com/avilum/secimport/wiki/Performance-Benchmarks).

 ## Quick Start